waittim/waittim.github.io/_posts/2020-11-27-mask-detection.md

 ## How to use it?

-1. Launch the latest version of Chrome browser, open *chrome://flags* in the address bar
+1. Download and Launch the latest version of Chrome browser
+2. Enter *chrome://flags* in the address bar
-2. Enable all *WebAssembly* features
+3. Enable all *WebAssembly* features
-3. Re-launch chrome ,open the [webpage](http://facemask-detection.com/), and allow the access to camera.
+4. Re-launch chrome, open the [webpage](http://facemask-detection.com/), and allow the access to camera.

 ![webassemblysetting.png](https://github.com/waittim/waittim.github.io/raw/master/img/webassembly-setting.png)